All Episodes

 That I think that needs to happen a little bit more than it is today.

-And I thought he had a great response.
+And I thought he had a great response: listen, I love my life.

-Uh that that's a full-time gig and I love what I'm doing.
+That's a full-time gig and I love what I'm doing.

 And they had different nuance and different strategies to how they specifically executed that.

-Facebook was, you know, started out at the elite colleges, MySpace was sort of for everybody with an emphasis on musicians and bands and artists and stuff like that.
+MySpace was sort of for everybody with an emphasis on musicians and bands and artists and stuff like that.

-Now, when you look at like getter, gab, and parlor, what they've done is all they've done is leaned on the promise for no censorship, and they've just gotten one hyper-specific demographic to join their platform, primarily people who are Trump supporters who are just pissed off at big tech and elections, right?
+And they've just gotten one hyper-specific demographic to join their platform, primarily people who are Trump supporters who are just pissed off at big tech and elections, right?

-So, what what we need to do from the right, in my opinion, is create a platform that's awesome and just so happens to have freedom of speech.
+So what we need to do from the right, in my opinion, is create a platform that's awesome and just so happens to have freedom of speech.

-That's not the branding strategy, that's not the land launch strategy.
+That's not the branding strategy.

 We just have to make an awesome social media platform that everybody wants to use.